-Austin Assault Defense Lawyer
+Austin Assault Attorney

 Ready to Defend You Inside & Outside the Courtroom

 If you or a loved one has been arrested for assault in Travis County or Central Texas, then look no further than The Law Office of Will Mitchell to help you avoid harsh criminal penalties and clear your name.
-With more than 15 years of experience, our Austin assault defense attorney is not afraid to take your case to trial in order to get the most favorable results in your case.
+With more than 18 years of experience, our Austin assault defense attorney is not afraid to take your case to trial in order to get the most favorable results in your case.

 Texas Assault Laws & Penalties

+The more serious the injury, then the higher the level of offense.
+For example, choking the victim is a third-degree felony.
+If serious bodily injury is inflicted, or the use of a deadly weapon is proven, then the offense is enhanced to a second-degree felony and in other severe cases, a first-degree felony.
 The level of the offense also varies based on the relationship to the alleged victim.
 Assaulting a public servant (police officer) is a third-degree felony.
 Same thing if the victim is an on-duty security officer or Emergency Medical Technician.
 Causing serious bodily injury to an elderly person, disabled person, or child is a first-degree felony if done knowingly or intentionally.

 As you can see, there are many tiers of assault offenses.
 Different levels depending on the severity of the injury caused, the relationship to the victim, the age of the victim, and the identity of the victim.